CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 - Deduplication will only consider hashes from the same sender in the last year.

 ## Deduplication Workflow Design
 The Convert Step is where the UP’s deduplication workflow will live.
-See [Deduplication Workflow Placement](#deduplication-workflow-placement) for it's context within the Convert Step.
+See [Deduplication Workflow Placement](#deduplication-workflow-placement) for its context within the Convert Step.

 ### Convert Step